arrno/gliter/README.md

 }
 ```

-Assemble into async pipeline with automatic branching:
+Assemble the functions into a new async pipeline with automatic branching using `NewPipeline`, `Stage`, and `Run`:

 ```go
 glitter.NewPipeline(example_gen()).